Deseret alphabet: Representation of

 The Deseret alphabet does not have a distinct symbol for the mid central vowel ([ə], "schwa").
 The lack of a schwa has been cited as the biggest "phonological flaw" in the alphabet.

-Because of the lack of a schwa, the author must write the sound that would be used if the word was stressed.
+Because of the lack of a schwa, the author must write the sound that would be used if the syllable was stressed.
 For example, the word enough is commonly pronounced /əˈnʌf/, but when it is stressed (as in a declaration of irritation) it is pronounced /iˈnʌf/.
 The Deseret spelling of the word, 𐐨𐑌𐐲𐑁, reflects that stressed pronunciation.
 If [ə] does not have an inherent stressed value in a word, as is often the case before /r/, then it is written as 𐐲.

-Marion J. Shelton, an early Mormon missionary, proposed the addition of a new glyph to represent the schwa, a simple vertical line of the same height as other Deseret characters with a similar appearance to the Turkish dotless i (ı).
+Marion Jackson Shelton, an early Mormon missionary, proposed the addition of a new glyph to represent the schwa, a simple vertical line of the same height as other Deseret characters with a similar appearance to the Turkish dotless i (ı).
 The addition of this glyph did not catch on among his contemporaries, however, and no document outside of ones penned by Shelton makes use of it.
 Shelton used the new glyph in an 1860 letter to Brigham Young reporting on a recently completed mission to the Paiute people.